Mint Coin Guide

 When adding an address on the US Mint website it will suggest that you use a ZIP+4 instead of just a 5-digit ZIP code.
 Be sure to double-check the actual shipping ZIP code on your order before committing.
 Similarly, if you’re placing an order using a Mint account with a different email than you usually enter into forms, take care to make sure your browser has not auto-filled the wrong email address.

 After committing an order it will enter “verifying commitment” status.
 It will keep this status for several hours on release day because the Mint website is locked down in queue mode and we cannot access it for checking orders.
-Your order is deemed committed when you submit the commitment form (provided you submitted accurate order info), so you’re all set.
-Your rate is locked in and we are mutually committed to do the deal.
+Your order is deemed committed when you submit the commitment form (provided you submitted accurate order info), so you’re all set even if the order stays in verifying status for a day.
+Your rate is locked in and we are mutually committed to transact on the order you committed.

 If we are not able to locate your order on the Mint website you’ll receive an email letting you know your order info was not valid and giving you 24 hours to correct it.
 That email will include a link where you can provide a correction.
 You can correct a mistaken ZIP code or a mistaken email address but not a mistaken order number, because your commitment is for your specific order, not for a coin generically.
 When submitting a correction or committing a coin after release day, verification typically takes 15-30 minutes to complete.